 How The Rumpus Book Club works: Every month you get a book in the mail that hasn’t been released yet.
-We’ll discuss the book all month while we read it.
+Usually it will be fiction, but it might be memoir, or essays, or a graphic novel.
+We discuss the book all month while we read it.
 You’re invited to a moderated online discussion with the author at the end of the month which we’ll edit and run on The Rumpus as a feature article (like this one).

 Some books we’ve featured in the book club include Wild by Cheryl Strayed, An Untamed State by Roxane Gay, Insurrections by Rion Amilcar Scott, Abandon Me by Melissa Febos, Marlena by Julie Buntin, We Are Never Meeting in Real Life by Samantha Irby, Her Body and Other Parties by Carmen Maria Machado, and Heart Berries by Terese Mailhot.
 Upcoming writers include Melissa Broder, Amy Fusselman, Nicole Chung, Idra Novey, Tom Barbash, Esmé Weijun Wang, and more.